Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/README.md

 ## Tutorial Overview

-In the Vitis application acceleration development flow, as explained in [Kernel Properties](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/PL-Kernel-Properties), RTL kernels can be either XRT-managed kernels adhering to XRT requirements of the `ap_ctrl_chain` or `ap_ctrl_hs` control protocols for execution control, or can be user-managed kernels that do not meet this standard but rather implement any number of user-defined control schemes specified in the RTL design.
-You can use an existing execution mechanism in an existing RTL design, or design your RTL to support the XRT control scheme.
+In this tutorial you will examine the process of packaging an existing RTL design into an RTL kernel for use with the Vitis application acceleration development flow.

-In this tutorial you will examine the process of packaging an existing RTL design with a user-managed control scheme into an RTL kernel, and review the host application requirements to integrate that kernel into your accelerated application.
+As explained in [RTL Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/RTL-Kernels) the RTL design typically contains a user-managed control scheme that determines how the design starts and ends operation, handles data inputs and outputs, and interacts with surrounding functions.
+This control scheme can include control registers that can be written to, or read from to define or determine the state of the kernel.

 This tutorial includes an RTL design containing a simple vector accumulation example that performs a `B[i] = A[i]+B[i]` operation, which you will build into a Xilinx compiled object file (.xo) for use in the Vitis flow.
 It also contains a host application using the [XRT native API](https://xilinx.github.io/XRT/master/html/xrt_native_apis.html) which interacts with the kernel.
 The host application: